elvisDemo/Video-App/README.md

 # Video-App
-Video streaming app build in react Native and Redux
+# Video streaming app build in react Native and Redux
+Run Yarn or Npm i to install dependencies